 Freelancing in Germany is now more popular than ever.
 High-speed internet, increased acceptance and modern economies are all making it possible.
 Solopreneurs are enjoying all the benefits that a flexible freelance — Freiberuflich — life gives them, and some are even using their new-found freedom to scratch their wanderlust and work remotely from wherever the wind takes them.
-Here are our 7 important tips for German freelancers — whether you’re still at the start of your journey or it has already begun.
+If you're an employer, read on how to hire and pay freelancers from German with compliance.
+If you're a German freelancer, here are our 7 important tips — whether you’re still at the start of your journey or it has already begun.

 The first thing that needs to be addressed is the amount of bureaucracy in Germany.
 There is, quite literally, a mountain of red tape to get through before you can even say that you are a legal Freiberuflicher in Deutschland.
 It isn’t impossible but it’s certainly not straightforward.